The entropy of Lyapunov-optimizing measures of some matrix cocycles: Complement

 Finally, we remark that the results obtained here can be considered as part of the multifractal analysis of Lyapunov exponents of linear cocycles, a broad field of study launched essentially by Feng~\cite{Feng}.

-\begin{ack} We thank Artur Avila, Gonzalo Contreras, Oliver Jenkinson, Artur O.~Lopes, Ian D.~Morris, Eduardo Gariabaldi, Mark Pollicott, and Philippe Thieullen for enlightening discussions.
-We also thank a referee for a careful reading, and important corrections and suggestions.
-The first named author acknowledges the hospitality of IMPAN and the support of CNPq (Brazil), FAPERJ (Brazil), Fondecyt (Chile), and the Center of Dynamical Systems and Related Fields (Chile).
-The second named author was hosted by PUC-Rio and supported by MNiSW grant N201 607640 (Poland).
+\begin{ack} We thank Artur Avila, Gonzalo Contreras, Oliver Jenkinson, Artur O.~Lopes, Ian D.~Morris, Eduardo Garibaldi, Mark Pollicott, and Philippe Thieullen for enlightening discussions.
+We also thank two referees for their careful reading, and important corrections and suggestions.
+The first named author acknowledges the hospitality of IMPAN and the support of CNPq (Brazil), FAPERJ (Brazil), Fondecyt 1140202 (Chile), and the Center of Dynamical Systems and Related Fields (Chile).
+The second named author was hosted by PUC-Rio and supported by MNiSW grant N201~607640 (Poland).
 Both authors were also supported by EU~BREUDS. \end{ack}